Frequently Asked Questions about PFM:

 What is a Recreational Scrimmage?
 They are the 1st Saturday of the month.
 They are friendly, lightly competitive, and a fun environment to play and learn roller derby in.
 They are for officials and skaters who want to hone their skills, veteran skaters who are looking to take on a mentoring role, and skaters who just want to play recreationally.
 They are more intense than Core’s Learning Scrimmage but less intense than league scrimmages.

 What if I want to learn to referee?
 We can help with that too!
 Please come to New Skater first if you need help with stopping and stability.
-Once you’re safe, then you may come to referee 101 and 201 before our scrimmages.
+Once you’re safe, then you may come to learn to referee before our scrimmages.
 You may always come off skates as well.

 Do you teach NSOs (non-skating officials)?
 Yes!
 You may email us and let us know you’re interested.
 We’re happy to teach you the ropes at our scrimmages.